FTBpro/count-von-count/README.md

-5. ###dynamic count - parameter as `<COUNTER>` name we can use parameters to determine the `<COUNTER>` name. in that way we can dynamically determine what gets count. in this example, we count for an `author` how many reads he had from each country (every week).
+5. ###dynamic count - parameter as `<COUNTER>` name
+   We can use parameters to determine the `<COUNTER>` name. in that way we can dynamically determine what gets count.

+   In this example, we count for an `author` how many reads he had from each country (every week).

    ```JSON
    {